RamenVentures/Operating-Manual/README.md

   </a>

   <p align="center">
-    We angel invest in founders who are improving the lives of billions and the long-term future of humanity.
+We angel invest in founders who will improve the lives of billions.
     <br>
     <a href="https://ramen.vc/"><strong>Website</strong></a>
     ·